 Money Market Portfolio Manager, Fixed-Income Analyst and Registered Representative

-You could lose money by investing in the Daily Income Fund.
-Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The fund’s sponsor has no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.
+As a money market fund, the Daily Income Fund has limited potential for income production.
+You could lose money by investing in the Fund.
+Although the Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
+An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund’s sponsor has no legal obligation to provide financial support to the Fund, and you should not expect that the sponsor will provide financial support to the Fund at any time.

 Debt securities are subject to interest rate risk, credit risk, extension risk, income risk, issuer risk and market risk.
 The value of U.S. Government securities can decrease due to changes in interest rates or changes to the financial condition or credit rating of the U.S. Government.
 Investments in asset-backed and mortgage-backed securities are also subject to prepayment risk as well as increased susceptibility to adverse economic developments.
 High-yield, lower-rated, securities involve greater risk than higher-rated securities.